mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ```

 - `theme.spacing` now returns single values with px units by default.
-  This improves the usage with styled-components.
+  This change improves the integration with styled-components & emotion.

   Before: